What is an HOA and How Do They Work?

 If you own a home within an association area, you aren’t likely to avoid paying fees.
 However, you might be able to reduce the amount you pay in some circumstances.

 Your first step could be to get a copy of the budget for the association.
 This will tell you what they are doing with the funds they receive and how they’re allocating their spending.
-You might find that they aren’t using their funds very effectively, and improvements can be made.
+You might find that they aren’t using their funds effectively, and improvements can be made.

 If you are on the board, you can push for more efficient use of the funds to reduce the fees that everyone pays.
 Better value maintenance contracts could be available or lower insurance premiums, and if you are on the board, you can push these changes.